quic/aimet/Docs/api_docs/index.rst

 and quantize ML models.
 The resulting models returned by AIMET can be further trained (or fine-tuned) to dramatically improve accuracy lost due to quantization and compression.

-.. ifconfig:: 'keras' in  included_features

 AIMET is designed to work generically on any user-provided model.
 At present, AIMET supports TensorFlow, Keras, and PyTorch training frameworks.

 Please follow the links below to see AIMET APIs for either PyTorch, TensorFlow, or Keras.

 .. note:: AIMET Keras API requires Tensorflow 2.4 or later.

-.. ifconfig:: 'keras' not in included_features

-    AIMET is designed to work generically on any user-provided model.
-At present, AIMET supports TensorFlow and PyTorch training frameworks.

-    Please follow the links below to see AIMET APIs for either PyTorch or TensorFlow.

 .. toctree::
    :titlesonly: